rhymeyang/Se/docs/308B/BusinessResilience.md

 **Table 5-14** Disaster Response Teams’ Roles and Responsibilities

+> **NOTE**
+>
-> **NOTE** Some of the roles in [Table 5-14](/images/308b/ch05r12.jpeg) may overlap with responsibilities defined in the organization’s BCP.
+> Some of the roles in [Table 5-14](/images/308b/ch05r12.jpeg) may overlap with responsibilities defined in the organization’s BCP.
 DR and BC planners will need to work together to ensure that the organization’s overall response to disaster is appropriate and does not overlook vital functions.
 Also, because of variations in organizations’ disaster response plans, some of these teams will not be needed in some organizations.

 ##### Recovery Objectives

 During the business impact analysis and criticality analysis phases of a BC/DR project, the speed with which each business activity (with its underlying IT systems) needs to be restored after a disaster is determined.

-- **Recovery Time Objective**
-  - _Recovery time objective_ (RTO) is the period from the onset of an outage until the resumption of service.
+**Recovery Time Objective**<br/>_Recovery time objective_ (RTO) is the period from the onset of an outage until the resumption of service.
 RTO is usually measured in hours or days.
 Each process and system in the BIA should have an RTO value.

 RTO does not mean that the system (or process) has been recovered to 100 percent of its former capacity.
 Far from it—in an emergency situation, management may determine that a DR server in another city with, say, 60 percent of the capacity of the original server is adequate.
 That said, an organization could establish two RTO targets, one for partial capacity and one for full capacity.